haroldparis/origines/README.md

 		<p><a class="btn btn-primary btn-large">Learn more</a></p>
 	</div><!-- #hero -->

+Google Analytics code can be found directly in the function.php file.
+In order to configure it, you need to update the $propertyID variable "UA-XXX" with your GA Property ID.

 And by the way, if you test it and have any comments or feedbacks to give, feel free to do so right here : http://www.tribeleadr.com/contact/ (it's in French but, hey !
 That shouldn't be to hard.
 If so, give me a shout on Twitter: @haroldparis)